Puri (food): Preparation

-The circles of dough are deep fried in ghee or vegetable oil in a karahi, a type of pot whose shape uses less oil and avoids spillage.
+The circles of dough are deep fried in ghee or vegetable oil in a karahi, a type of pot whose rounded shape uses less oil and avoids spillage.
 Common frying oils include rice bran oil and soybean oil.
-The dough is fried for about 30–40 seconds at about 200–220 C. While deep frying, puris puff up because moisture in the dough changes into steam, expanding to ten times the initial volume.
+The dough is fried for about 30–40 seconds at about 200–220 C or for 60–180 seconds at 180–190 C. The cooking time depends on volume, thickness, and the amount of moisture and oil.
+While deep frying, puris puff up because moisture in the dough changes into steam, expanding to ten times the initial volume.
 As steam forms, a puri floats to the top of the oil, causing it to cook on one side at a time.
 This requires it to be flipped, and it is often pushed down to be coated in oil.
 The steam pushes the crust away from the crumb and results in partial starch gelatinisation between the layers, which is high due to the high temperature.
 Puri has a much denser crumb than yeast breads.

-Puri is served hot.
-The texture is soft; Madhur Jaffrey writes, "it takes years of practice to make really fine, soft pooris.
+Puri is cooked until browned, and the oil is drained.
+It is served hot.
+The texture is soft due to the oil.
+Madhur Jaffrey writes, "it takes years of practice to make really fine, soft pooris.
 It is said in Benares that if twenty five pooris were stacked on a plate and a coin dropped on the lot, the sound of the coin hitting the plate should be heard with clarity."
+If stored at room temperature, puri lasts a few days but becomes less soft.

+Puri is categorised as a single-layer, unleavened flatbread.
+It resembles chapati in its ingredients and shape, but puri is fried and puffy, whereas chapati and phulka are toasted over a flame.
+A bread similar to puri, popular in Bengali cuisine, is luchi, which is made using white flour and deep fried.
+Another similar bread is bhatura, which is made with yeast and yoghurt in the dough, while puri is made from unleavened dough.
+Kachori, commonly described as a stuffed puri, typically uses a filling of pulses and does not inflate as much as puri.